nrzull/mtasa-chat2/README.md

 ## Description

-This chat is using CEF and it tries to become full replacement for default chat
+This chat is using CEF and it tries to simulate behavior of default chat

 ## Pros